rcazzara/seldovia/_people/Leonhardt_Lillian_Lillie_Holm.md

-Elsa Pedersen wrote a book "*Kachemak Bay Years*" a memoir of her life with her husband Ted Pedersen on a homestead at Bear Cove where they were Harry’s neighbors.
+Elsa Pedersen wrote a book "*Kachemak Bay Years*" a memoir of her life with her husband Ted Pedersen on a homestead at Bear Cove where they were Harryâ€™s neighbors.
 She said " When we arrived (in 1944) Harry Leonhardt was in his mid-60s with luxuriant white hair, craggy, ruddy, weather-seamed features and an enormous bulbous nose that dominated his face.
 He was always neat and fastidious.
-He spoke with a heavy German accent although he had left his homeland nearly 50 years earlier… He walked with a rolling gait that at first I thought was a leftover of his years at sea.
+He spoke with a heavy German accent although he had left his homeland nearly 50 years earlierâ€¦ He walked with a rolling gait that at first I thought was a leftover of his years at sea.
 Later I learned he suffered from extremely painful frostbitten feet.